-with higher willingness to pay have a higher efficient coverage level, where we emphasize that higher, in both instances, is to be evaluated strictly.
+Taken together, the procedure for evaluating the efficiency of vertical choice can be summarized by a test for the condition of whether consumers with higher willingness to pay have a higher efficient coverage level, where we emphasize that higher, in both instances, is to be evaluated strictly.
 This condition itself is complex.
 It is both theoretically ambiguous and, by our own assessment, not obvious.
 If healthy consumers change their behavior more in response to insurance, as is suggested by findings in Brot-Goldberg et al. (2017), this would tend toward positively aligning willingness to pay and efficient coverage level.
 If healthy consumers are more risk averse, as is suggested by findings in Finkelstein and McGarry (2006), this would tend toward negatively aligning them.

 There is a question of what characteristics drive variation in willingness to pay, and in turn how those characteristics determine the efficient level of coverage.
 The net result depends on the joint distribution of expected health spending, uncertainty in health spending, risk aversion, and moral hazard in the population.
-Moreover, it depends on how these primitives map into marginal willingness to pay and marginal insurer cost across nonlinear insurance contracts, as are common in U.S. health insurance markets and present in the empirical setting we study.
+Moreover, it depends on how these primitives map into marginal willingness to pay and marginal insurer cost across nonlinear insurance contracts, as are common around the world and present in the empirical setting we study.
 Ultimately, whether consumers with higher private valuations of higher coverage also generate a higher social value from higher coverage is an open empirical question.